Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 Rest Areas

-There will be lots of aesthetic resting spots, some of which will be lit up at night.
+There will be plenty of aesthetic resting spots, some of which will be lit up at night.

 A lit resting area with a gazebo and string lights in Haneul Park in Seoul, Korea, at night, with people gathered around.